apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 Accessing the environment
 =========================

-After starting Airflow, you can interact with it in 3 ways;
+After starting Airflow, you can interact with it in 3 ways:

 * by running :doc:`CLI commands </usage-cli>`.
 * via a browser using :doc:`the web interface </ui>`.